zjromani/garmin-mcp/terraform/README.md

 This will:
 - Create VPC, subnets, and security groups
-- Create ECS cluster and service
+- Create ECS cluster and service with public IP
-- Set up Application Load Balancer
 - Create ECR repository
 - Generate MCP API token